jmongard/Git.SemVersioning.Gradle/README.md

     id 'com.github.jmongard.git-semver-plugin' version '<current version>' }

-//semver { ... } // Add optionally to configure the plugin before getting the version
+//semver { ... } // Optionally add configuration for the plugin before getting the version

-//To set the version for the current project only: version = semver.version
+//To set the version for the current project: version = semver.version

-//Or set set the version of all projects: allprojects {
+//Or in a multi project build set the version of all projects: allprojects {
     version = semver.version
 }